26 Reasons I'm Grateful to be an Entrepreneur

 Without further ado - here are 26 reasons I'm super duper grateful and thankful to be an entrepreneur (in no particular order).

-3. Setting my own hours - I'm working more hours than I ever have before, but I work when I want for the most part.
+3. Setting my own hours - Even if I’m working more than I would in a typical office job, the ability to work when I want for the most part is amazing.

 4. Sick days - even if I have work I must get done, not worrying about being semi-presentable at an office while I try not to get others sick is nice.